Coast to Coast 2022

 We'll be taking you on a sea to sea cycling challenge in the north of England from Whitehaven to Tynemouth, through the northern section of the Lake District and across the Pennines, powered by hearty organic food and warm cosy beds to rest in each night, a perfect adventure for all levels.

-If interested in taking part in this iconic trip, please register your interest below.
+If interested in taking part in this iconic trip, please register your interest and click the link or complete the form below.

 - An epic Sea to Sea (C2C) adventure from Whitehaven to Tynemouth

 - Quiet and well-surfaced roads